paulusminus/paulmin-nl-doc/content/lipl/index.md

 The Raspberry Pi gets connected to a display with the help of its HDMI connector.
 After booting the Pi advertises a Gatt Service.

 Lipl-control can listen for advertisements and connect to the Pi.
-When I choose Play on lipl-control the parts and status are written to Gatt Characteristics on lipl-display.
+When I choose Play on lipl-control the current part and status are written to Gatt Characteristics on lipl-display.
 Lipl control can also write to a characteric that controls font size and theme.

 # Lipl Storage